FrancoA98/IT266S22Q2/README.md

    and modify Target and add (after the exe") +set game FolderNameFromStep4
 8) Run the game using the shortcut.
 And then quit.
 9) Go to your folder, find the config file and edit it with NotePad
-10) Find the respective keybinds and change: bind c "fire" bind v "void" bind b "aero"
+10) Find the respective keybinds and change bind c "fire" bind v "void" bind b "aero"